Lowering cholesterol naturally: Science-backed tips & remedies

 Cholesterol & Its Importance

 The waxy substance found in your blood is called cholesterol.
-80% of this cholesterol in our body is made by the Liver and other body cells, while 20 % comes from the food we consume.
-This cholesterol is essential for regulating many important functions such as vitamin D and hormone production, bile production, fat digestion, maintaining cell membrane integrity and nerve insulation.
-When cholesterol levels rise beyond normal limits, they can pose a risk to your heart; hence, it's essential to keep it under check.
+Nearly 80% of this cholesterol is produced by the liver and body cells, while 20% comes from the food we consume.
+Cholesterol is essential for regulating many important functions, such as vitamin D and hormone production, bile production, fat digestion, maintaining cell membrane integrity, and nerve insulation.

 - Triglycerides- Excess fat stored in the body is known as triglycerides.
 Consumption of excess simple sugars is also stored as triglycerides.
 These triglycerides, when combined with high LDL or low HDL cholesterol, increase the risk of heart disorders.

-- Non-HDL cholesterol- The count of Bad Cholesterol including LDL and VLDL in the blood is termed as Non- HDL cholesterol.
+- Non-HDL cholesterol- The count of Bad Cholesterol, including LDL and VLDL, in the blood is termed non-HDL cholesterol.

 Excess cholesterol buildup in the arteries can affect your health negatively by